robmadden/unity/unity_outline.md

     - And finally getting the APK onto your phone (or emulator) to test it out

 ## Intermediate Phase (120 hours)

-    - In this phase, the student will build a more sophisticated 2D game such as Angry Birds which [Unity suggests](http://unity3d.com/learn/tutorials/modules/beginner/live-training-archive/making-angry-birds-style-game) is an "intermediate" level of game to build, or a 3D intermediate game.
-    - Student will also learn more advanced git techniques such as merging, rebasing, etc.
+    ### In this phase, the student will build a more sophisticated 2D game such as Angry Birds which [Unity suggests](http://unity3d.com/learn/tutorials/modules/beginner/live-training-archive/making-angry-birds-style-game) is an "intermediate" level of game to build, or a 3D intermediate game.
+The Student will also learn more advanced git techniques such as merging, rebasing, etc.

-### Game One: Our First Three Dimensional Game - Zombie Slayer - this series of checkpoints will focus heavily on the scripting aspect of Unity
+#### Zombie Slayer : Our First Three Dimensional Game, this series of checkpoints will focus heavily on the scripting aspect of Unity

 0. Creating a 3D project